mduez/mduez.github.io/docs/Teaching/on-science.md

 Like other disciplines, science is both expansive and limited in
-scope:  expansive because it takes all observable creation as its subject, limited because it considers only one aspect or mode of things.
-Its power comes from its limitation, because a particular mode of knowing suggests a particular mode of reasoning and methodology.
+scope:  expansive because it takes all observable creation as its object of study, limited because it considers only one aspect or mode of things.
+Its power comes from its limitation, because a particular mode of knowing suggests a particular mode of reasoning, a particular methodology.
 Intellectual enterprises of this sort are called “disciplines” because those who participate in them must learn to conform their minds to the appropriate standards of understanding,